captain-woof/DirtyPortScanner/README.md

 Also, you can directly invoke nmap with the results of DirtyPortScanner if you wish, along with your chosen nmap arguments.
 See usage below.

+**The maximum number of concurrent threads is the maximum number of ports that will be scanned simultaneously, so crank it up to get amazing speeds.
+If very, very high number of threads crash the script, simply reduce this.**

 ### Usage

 ```